 What is a wetland?

-Wetlands types found in Florida include bayheads, cypress wetlands, deep marshes, hardwood swamps, hydric hammocks, shallow marshes and wet prairies.
+Wetland types found in Florida include bayheads, cypress wetlands, deep marshes, hardwood swamps, hydric hammocks, shallow marshes, wet prairies and seepage slopes.

 Because water levels in wetlands can fluctuate, the presence of water by ponding, flooding or soil saturation is not always a good indication that an area is a wetland; other characteristics have to be taken into account.

-Two of the signs that an area is a wetland are the type of soil and the types of vegetation growing there.
+Two of the signs that an area is a wetland are the types of soil and the types of vegetation growing there.

 Soils are many times the only feature for determining if a site is hydric.
 Long-term flooding or saturation of the soil creates anaerobic (containing no oxygen) conditions.
-Such soils — known as “gleyed” soil — appear as surface “muck,” contain very dark surface layers and are generally blue, gray or blackish-gray in color.
+Such soils — known as “gleyed” soil — appear as surface “muck,” and can be dark in color because of organic matter, but they can also be sandy soils with light gray colors without any accumulation of organic matter.

 Certain types of vegetation also indicate a wetland.
 Wetland vegetation is adapted to very wet or flooded soil conditions, and these plants have adapted to grow and reproduce in soils with very low oxygen or a totally aquatic environment.